OpenMathLib/OpenBLAS/README.md

 void goto_set_num_threads(int num_threads);
 void openblas_set_num_threads(int num_threads);
 ```
+Note that these are only used once at library initialization, and are not available for
+fine-tuning thread numbers in individual BLAS calls.
 If you compile this library with `USE_OPENMP=1`, you should use the above functions too.

 ## Reporting bugs